RicardoZwein/orchestration-k8s-test/README.md

    ```powershell
    run_full_sync.ps1
    ```

+### Extra :
+You can now run Prometheus and Grafana!
+Just cd your way into `Prometheus/` and call `start_exporter.ps1`, then `docker compose up --build`.
+Just make sure ports 9123, 3333, and 9090 are free.
+Otherwise, still inside Prometheus/, please do change the used ports for  `start_exporter.ps1` and/or `docker-compose.yml` in said files' content.
+There is no Grafana dashboard set up (yet?) though.

    This will sync your current YAML job files into the cluster.
    It also replaces existing CronJobs and updates job activation based on whether the YAMLs are present in the `jobs/` folder.